Top; Rain, Steam and Speed, lower left; The Fighting Temeraire and right; Snow Storm

 AF; representing a time-honoured ageist as well as elitist glass-ceilinged institution.

 One green bottler TP judge chair sitting on the fence… knows which side his career bread’s buttered on.
-Of course guarding well against accidental falls into career-limiting approval of art showing any degree of perceptive criticism of the hard times we live in, plays a large part in how these one-dimensional jobsworths rise to eventually be annointed directors of art institutions
+Guarding well against accidental falls into career-limiting approval of art showing any degree of perceptive criticism of the hard times we live in, plays a large part in how these one-dimensional jobsworths rise to be annointed directors of the nation’s politically-driven art institutions.

 The Green Protest Pennies from Dada Heaven